• Skip to primary navigation

 Crispy parmesan oven roasted potato wedges on white parchment paper.

 This easy recipe is a great side dish to serve alongside burgers, steaks or fish!
-They even make a great snack!
+They even make a great snack are a perfect game day snack!

 For more side dish recipes, try: Boursin Mashed Potatoes, Honey Sriracha Brussels Sprouts or Cheesy Hasselback Sweet Potatoes.